C-SWARM/pgfem-3d-examples/README.md

 calculated analytically and the numerical solution can be compared with the analytical solution.

+More details can be found in the includes slides.pdf presentation.

 How to run this problem?
 =======================
 a) Generate the input via processing pipeline

-  need recent version of gcc (e.g., gcc/7.1.0) which is included into the docker
+  need recent version of gcc (e.g., gcc/7.1.0)
   >./local_makeset.pl clean [to clean any existing input]
   >./local_makeset.pl -np 4 [to create input for a 4-core job; you can create input for any number of cores]